plus3it/satsuki/README.rst

 **Satsuki** is a Python package that helps manage GitHub releases and release assets.
-Satsuki is especially useful paired with Continuous Integration-Continuous Deployment (CI/CD) tools such as `Travis CI <https://travis-ci.org>`_ and `AppVeyor <https://www.appveyor.com>`_.
+Satsuki is especially useful paired with Continuous Integration/ Continuous Deployment (CI/CD) tools such as `Travis CI <https://travis-ci.org>`_ and `AppVeyor <https://www.appveyor.com>`_.

 Satsuki and Travis CI Example